bunnicash/tuna/README.md

 <br>

 ### Features:
-- Initial setup including dependency resolving for tuna/AUR
+- Initial setup for tuna and the AUR
+- Advanced dependency management (AUR dependencies)
-- Automated AUR package installation for as many packages as needed in one command
+- Automated package installation for as many packages as needed in one command
 - Full system upgrade (Pacman Repositories and AUR)
 - Partial system upgrade (AUR only)
 - Colorful PKGBUILD viewer/comparison pre-install/pre-upgrade